Banana Chocolate Chip Granola

 - 1/4 cup coconut oil sub with your favorite oil

-- ¼ cup plus 2 tablespoons maple syrup
+- 6 tablespoons maple syrup

 - 1 teaspoon pure vanilla extract

-- 1 medium banana, mashed (about ½ cup)
+- 1 large banana mashed (about 1/2 cup)

-- ½ cup dark chocolate chips
+- 1/2 cup dark chocolate chips

 - Preheat the oven to 350 degrees.
 Line a large rimmed baking sheet with parchment paper and set aside.